kotaonline/morphodynamics/example/README.md

 ## Runtime Environment

-Requires MatPIV and its subdirectories to be accessible during runtime
+Requires MatPIV and its subdirectories to be accessible during runtime.
+This is currently hard-coded into init.m.
+If you change the directory organization of the src files, please ensure that paths are set for the MatPIV files.

 ## Quality of input data